Capacity Planning Challenges & Solutions for Agencies

 • In the context of short-term planning, this means assigning resources to fulfill current demands while advancing toward strategic milestones.

-• Long-term capacity planning, on the other hand, focuses on developing capabilities and infrastructure for future capacity requirements.
+• Long term capacity strategies, on the other hand, are focused on developing capabilities and infrastructure for future capacity requirements.

 By aligning capacity planning with strategic goals across different time periods, agencies can ensure that they are not just responding to the most pressing needs.
 Instead, they are proactively building towards their future.